Chinese cutter Haijing 1123: History

 Haijian 23 was renamed Haijing 1123 in July 2013 under the unified, newly reestablished China Coast Guard.
-In 28 October 2013 Haijing 1123 was involved in patrol operations in Chinese territorial waters around Diaoyu Islands.
+On 28 October 2013 Haijing 1123 was involved in patrol operations in Chinese territorial waters around Diaoyu Islands.
 In 2015 Haijing 1123 patrolled Chinese waters near the Luconia Shoals resulting in a standoff with the Royal Malaysian Navy.

 Haijing 1123 is part of the 1st Bureau of the China Coast Guard indicated by its pennant number.
 She is stationed in Shanghai.